SquareBracketAssociates/NewToolsInPharo/Chapters/Illimani/Illimani.md

 ### Introduction
 @secIntro

-Modern programming languages such as Pharo offer automatic memory management through garbage collectors (GC) [ 1 ].
+Modern programming languages such as Pharo offer automatic memory management through garbage collectors (GC).
 This takes the responsibility of allocating objects and freeing the allocated memory from of the developer.
 Pharo has a two-generation GC with a scavenging algorithm for the new generation and a stop-the-world mark-and-compact algorithm for the old generation [2, 3 ].
 The Pharo GC periodically traverses the memory to detect the objects that are not reachable (an object is not reachable when it is no longer accessible nor usable).
 After the memory traversal, the GC frees the unreachable objects’ memory.